Facebook Database [Updated] – A Thorough Insight Into The Databases Used @Facebook

 4.2 Apache HBase Deployment at Facebook

-Facebook Messaging Component is built on HBase, running on top of HDFS.
+Facebook Messaging Component originally used HBase, running on top of HDFS.
 It was chosen by the engineering team due to the high write throughput & low latency it provided.
-The other features being a distributed project included horizontal scalability, strong consistency & high availability.
+The other features, it being a distributed project, included horizontal scalability, strong consistency & high availability.
+Now the messenger service uses RocksDB to store user messages.

 HBase is also used in production by other services such as the internal monitoring system, search indexing, streaming data analysis & data scraping.